DataDog/datadog-agent/docs/dev/agent_memory.md

 - datadog.agent.rtloader.inusebytes
 - datadog.agent.rtloader.untrackedfrees

-Most of the metrics above are self-explanatory, however I would like to talk about `UntrackedFrees`.
-This metrics is increased when somewhere in the RTLoader or cgo code, we try to free up code that we were perhaps not accounting for.
-It's goal is to help identify developer issues with the RTLoader accounting.
+**Note**:`UntrackedFrees` is increased when trying to free up code that was not accounted for somewhere in the RTLoader or cgo code.
+It helps identify developer issues with the RTLoader accounting.

-In any case, the metrics provided should help identify leaks and other memory issues in the C/C++ memory space.
+The metrics provided can be used to help identify leaks and other memory issues in the C/C++ memory space.

 Should you want to avoid configuring the expvar check, or if its not viable for you, you can still easily query the expvars with curl.
 For instance: